Penns Manor teachers on picket line; still open to negotiations

-CLYMER, Pa. – Dressed in winter coats and hats and carrying signs, members of the Penns Manor Education Association formed a picket line on Monday across from the street from the school district building on Route 553 Highway.
+CLYMER – Dressed in winter coats and hats and carrying signs, members of the Penns Manor Education Association formed a picket line on Monday across from the street from the school district building on state Route 553.

 Nearly all 68 educators participated in the first day of the strike.